Dr Jillian Pooler

 Lecturer in Public Health and Primary Care, Faculty of Health, Education and Society, Plymouth University.
 July 2005 to Dec 2008

-Health Visitor and various management secondments-Plymouth tPCT periodically sbetwee1992 -2010.
+Health Visitor and various management secondments-Plymouth tPCT periodically between 1992 -2010.

 Staff Nurse, District Nursing, Plymouth Community Trust, 1991